Preface

 };

-The key points: aggregation routers should not enable Route Reflector among themselves, and remember to enable next hop self.
+Main points: it's best not to enable Route Reflector between the aggregation routers, and remember to enable next hop self.

-After everything is done, kubectl get nodes should show all nodes as Ready:
+After everything is done, using kubectl get nodes should show all nodes as Ready:

 NAME STATUS ROLES AGE VERSION